 go over brands you can trust

-discuss the merits of fresh packaged versus dried pasta (we’ve figure out how to make refrigerated gnocchi useful and delicious)
+discuss the merits of fresh packaged versus dried pasta (we’ve figured out how to make refrigerated gnocchi useful and delicious)

 share ideas for how to use pasta to introduce kids (even picky ones) to new foods